 As the proud breeder and owner of a sought-after stud, you should screen each breeding request or stud service and not just cash in on your dog’s semen.
 The first duty of a breeder is the make the breed better; not just to line your pockets.
 It is your duty to decide when enough is enough in order to prevent overwhelming the gene pool.

-Breeders should strive to select sires who have the ideal attributes for the breed such as performance and temperament and stay clear of any breed related health disorders.
+Breeders should strive to select sires who have the ideal attributes for the breed such as performance and temperament and stay clear of any breed-related health disorders.

-Moving forward, if breeders continue to only breed healthy and exceptional specimens of a breed and stay away from the popular sire syndrome at all cost; their breed’s whole population will be protected from inherited health conditions.
+Moving forward, if breeders continue to only breed healthy and exceptional specimens of a breed and stay away from the popular sire syndrome at all costs; their breed’s whole population will be protected from inherited health conditions.

 For potential owners, it is important to do your research and get the homework done.
 Ensure that both the parents and the puppies have been cleared of any genetic mutation by undergoing genetic testing and studying pedigrees back to five or ten generations, if possible.
-This is especially necessary if a popular male is present in both sides of the puppy’s pedigree.
+This is especially necessary if a popular male is present on both sides of the puppy’s pedigree.

 Feel free to check out Wikipedia’s article on the popular stud syndrome.